 Get Your Kids In The Kitchen

 So we know the benefits of cooking with kids, but how do we get them truly interested?
-At least for my daughter, it did not take too much to really get her wanting to cook.
+At least for my daughter, it did not take too much to really get her to want to cook.

 We bought her a really cute apron set that she loves wearing every time we are cooking.
 It makes her feel like a big kid and a real chef.
 Seriously though, it is just absolutely adorable!
 I got mine from Amazon for her as a Christmas Present last year.

-Another awesome way to get kids more excited about cooking is to get them their ow subscription box.
+Another awesome way to get kids more excited about cooking is to get them their own subscription box.
 We discovered Kid Stir and my daughter loves it.
-You get a cookbook, monthly recipes and utensils to use.
-All of the recipes are kid friendly, simple to make, and taste really good!
+You get a cookbook, monthly recipes, and utensils to use.
+All of the recipes are kid-friendly, simple to make, and taste really good!
 They are even running a 30% off special right now!

 Cooking With Kids